joinpursuit/react-router-v5-to-v6/README.md

-# Updating from React Router Version 5 to Version 6
+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## How to Install a Specific Version of an NPM Libarary

 Install

 - v5: `npm install react-router-dom@5`

 - v6: `npm install react-router-dom@6`